How to Leave Your Assets to the Next Generation

 A trust is a legal entity that holds assets and distributes them to your beneficiaries according to the trust’s terms.
 Unlike a will, a trust can become effective while you’re still alive and continue to operate after you die.
 There are several different types of trusts, including:

-• Special needs trusts – A special needs trust can help provide financial support for an individual with special needs without disqualifying him or her from government benefits, such as Medicaid and Supplemental Security Income (SSI).
+- Special needs trusts – A special needs trust can help provide financial support for an individual with special needs without disqualifying them from government benefits, such as Medicaid and Supplemental Security Income (SSI).

 This type of trust is managed by a trustee who is responsible for investing and distributing assets according to the terms of the trust document.
 The trust’s beneficiary has no control over assets within the trust, and the trustee is held to strict guidelines that help ensure the trust is used solely for the beneficiary’s benefit, in addition to any benefits that individual may qualify for as a result of their special needs.